 'Cannonshot' was the Canadian attack by Major General H. W. Foster’s 1st Division of Lieutenant General C. Foulkes’s I Corps in General H. D. G. Crerar’s 1st Army across the IJssel river near Deventer in the Netherlands as the first stage in the 'Quick Anger' liberation of Arnhem (10/11 April 1945).

-The bridgehead of Field Marshal Sir Bernard Montgomery’s Allied 21st Army Group, secured in 'Plunder', did not include the town of Emmerich on the right bank of the Rhine just inside Germany, but the full strength of the Canadian 1st Army could not be deployed without the use of another bridge over the Rhine at this point.
+The bridgehead of Field Marshal Sir Bernard Montgomery’s Allied 21st Army Group, secured in 'Plunder', did not include the town of Emmerich on the right bank of the Rhine river just inside Germany, but the full strength of the Canadian 1st Army could not be deployed without the use of another bridge over the Rhine at this point.
 Montgomery and Crerar had therefore decided to capture the town from the bridgehead, and this was achieved after a three-day battle.